-At each VA medical center nationwide, a Women Veterans program manager is designated to advise and advocate for women Veterans.
+Currently, there are 1.9 million living women Veterans, who make up 9.4 percent of the total Veteran population.
+At each VA medical center nationwide, a women Veterans program manager is designated to advise and advocate for women Veterans.
 These program managers help coordinate services for eligible women for both primary and specialized care.

 Sex-specific primary care programs include cervical cancer and breast cancer screening, birth control, prescription counseling, human papillomavirus vaccine, and menopausal support such as hormone replacement therapy.

 Special services are available to women who have experienced military sexual trauma (MST).
 VA provides free, confidential counseling and treatment for mental and physical health conditions related to MST.

-Reproductive health care includes maternity care, infertility evaluation and limited treatment; sexual problems, tubal ligation, urinary incontinence, and others.
+Reproductive health care includes maternity care, infertility evaluation and limited treatment, sexual problems, tubal ligation, urinary incontinence, and others.
+VA provides health care services to pregnant women Veterans, usually in the community but also directly through VA.
+All VA medical centers have a maternity care coordinator who assists with coordinating VA and community resources for prenatal care and delivery.
 VA is prohibited by legislative authority from providing either in-vitro fertilization or abortion services.

 VA also offers special programs providing services for homeless women Veterans and victims of domestic violence.
 The department also offers help to women Veterans who are interested in education and training, employment assistance, and vocational rehabilitation.

-Today, VA researchers are looking at a broad range of health issues related to women Veterans, including gender differences in health status and health care; risk and resilience factors; mental and behavioral health; the impacts of military service, era of service and combat; sexual trauma; gynecological and reproductive care; access to care: improving the quality and delivery of care; and women Veterans' experiences of and preferences for care.
+Today, VA researchers are looking at a broad range of health issues related to women Veterans, including gender differences in health status and health care; risk and resilience factors; mental and behavioral health; the impacts of military service, era of service, and combat; sexual trauma; gynecological and reproductive care; access to care; the quality and delivery of care; and women Veterans' experiences of and preferences for care.

 Women Veterans who served in the United States and in Vietnam did have a higher rate of dying in motor vehicle accidents compared to other American women, just as male Veterans do compared to other men.
 In addition, nurses who served in Vietnam had twice the risk of death from pancreatic cancer, and nearly five times the risk of brain cancer, compared with nurses who served only in the United States.